exoplatform/exo-documentation/docs/UserWallet.rst

 |image5|

-Once your wallet is approved by an administrator, you recieve a notification informing you that your wallet is activated.
+Once your wallet is approved by an administrator, you’ll receive a notification informing you that your wallet is activated.

 |image|